dayanaathira/courier-api-rate/README.md

 }
  ```

-*I am still trying to figure out the JnT endpoint as they need the csrf token, I will keep updatig the code and might add another courier.
+*I am still trying to figure out the JnT endpoint as they need the csrf token, I will keep updating the code and might add another courier.
 This is such a good experience in developing Node JS Rest API.
 Thank you for the opportunity.*